How to use AutoView

 Preparing the Videos

-In theory any video which can be played by one of the supported video plugins could be used with these presentations.
+In theory any video supported by HTML 5 compliant browsers or Flash can be used with these presentations.
 In practice, you would want a video that has been prepared with the following criteria in mind :

 - Encoded for progressive playback, ie it can be played as it is downloading OR